Chrisgitdata/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does:
+Explore Bikeshare Data with desrciptive statistics

 ### Files used
 Include the files used